 - Your injury results in a permanent partial or total disability.
-A limb amputation or widespread paralysis require an attorney.
-Especially since you will need long-term workers’ comp, disability benefits, or both.
+This requires an attorney, since you need long-term workers’ comp, disability benefits, or both.

 - Your doctors can’t agree.
-Sometimes your personal physician and the workers’ comp doctor your company forces you to see don’t have matching diagnoses.
-One doctor may believe your injury or illness is more severe than another.
-This can disrupt your treatment plan, forcing you back to work before you’re ready.
-A workers comp lawyer can intervene, buying you much-needed time to rest and recover.
+Sometimes your doctor and the workers’ comp provider your company makes you see will disagree.
+This can disrupt your treatment, forcing you back to work too soon.
+A workers comp lawyer can buy you time to rest and recover.

 - Your employer’s settlement isn’t enough.
 If your settlement won’t cover all lost wages or medical bills, you need a workers comp lawyer.
-All workers’ comp settlements must have judicial approval.
-But most judges will agree to nearly any agreement as long as it’s not extremely unfair.
-An attorney will get you the best settlement possible for your injury.
+All workers’ comp settlements need judicial approval.
+But most judges will agree to nearly anything that’s not extremely unfair.
+An attorney can get the most money possible.

 - Your boss retaliates.
-If your boss fires you, demotes you, reduces your hours or pay, or discriminates against you – get an attorney.
-Retaliation for filing a claim is illegal, and an attorney can help.
+If your boss fires or demotes you, reduces your hours or pay, or discriminates against you, get an attorney.
+Retaliation is illegal, and an attorney can help.

-You have a potential third-party claim.
+- You have a potential third-party claim.
 If a third party contributed to your illness/injury, legally, you can sue.
-Because this makes the claim much more complex, you’ll need an attorney.
+Because this is much more complex, you’ll need an attorney.

 - You receive Social Security disability benefits.
 Do you get Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)?
-If so, you’re obligated to pay taxes on your WC pay.
-Plus, the workers compensation offset program can reduce your benefits.
+If so, you must pay taxes on your WC pay.
+The workers comp offset program also reduces your benefits.
 An attorney can help minimize this offset.